arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/wml-byom-onboarding.md

 1. Is payload logging (OpenScale integration) required: yes/no (if not sure put `no`)
 1. Usage estimates?
 As limits are applied per WML instance usage estimates are required to verify that the integration will not hit the limits (under normal usage).
+1. Your target date for delivery to production: dd MMM yyyy
+   Notes:
+      1. This should be an estimate, in reality this will depend on the `watsonx.ai` schedule as well as Cloud freezes etc.
+      1. The service requesting this model is responsible for all testing (in `yp-qa` and `prod`) so ensure that adequate time is left for testing and any necessary updates in cloud (updates happen at a weekly cadence).

 ## Checklist for production release